 All students, faculty and staff receive a Purple Plu\$ Card.
-The card is used to access residence halls and meals, check out books in the library or as a debit card at various locations on campus as well as certain authorized off-campus vendors.
+The card is used to access residence halls, the McPherson Academic and Athletic Complex (the MAAC), the 24-hour meditation room in the Dewald Chapel, meals, check out books in the library or as a debit card at various locations on campus as well as certain authorized off-campus vendors.
 The card is the property of Mount Union and is non-transferable.
 There is a \$25 fee for the replacement of lost cards.
 There is a variable fee for broken/damaged cards.
 Replacement for first broken/damaged card is \$5, second card is \$10 and third card is \$15.
 Replacement of broken /damaged cards requires that the recognizable pieces be presented to the Office of Campus Card and Facilities Scheduling.
 If the broken pieces are not recognizable, a \$25 fee will be charged for the replacement.
 In order to protect personal funds and maintain security, students should deactivate their cards online at www.mountunion.edu/manage-your-card in the event that their ID card is missing and the Office of Campus Card and Facilities Scheduling is closed.